Program and course policy guidance materialThis guideline belongs to the Program and course approval processes (PDF 4.3 MB).

 16.1. develop core teaching, learning and assessment materials

 16.2. determine entry criteria including advanced standing

-16.3. teach at least 25% (or 50% for postgraduate) of the program as delivered at the partnership depending on the agreed delivery model
+16.3. teach at least 25% of the program as delivered at the partnership depending on the agreed delivery model

 16.4. exercise final approval of staff selected to teach in the program